jmarceli/influx-api/README.md

 It will have as of **1.x.x** version, but currently (**0.x.x** version) it might be modified - especially extended with a new features which should (but don't have to) be backward compatible.

+**Why arguments has such strage names: u, p etc.?**

+I want to make it as close as possible to original Influx HTTP API documented on https://docs.influxdata.com/influxdb/v1.6/tools/api/.

 # License

 [MIT](./LICENSE)